allanjustine/Product-Sales-And-Inventory-System/README.md

 Admin side
-add users status for disable account, ban or restrict use a dropdown for clicks adjust the admin products status availability to Clickable switch add in the orders a cancel button if the admin want to cancel the order of the user and reason for cancellation add testimony and display
+add users status for disable account, ban or restrict use a dropdown for clicks add in the orders a cancel button if the admin want to cancel the order of the user and reason for cancellation add testimony and display